Afnarel/.dotfiles/.i3/README.md

 p/n = previous/next workspace
 a/z = select parent/child node
-t = create (or/and goto) named workspace g = searched launched window by name d = launch new app by name (dmenu) v = next window created will be under the focused window b = next window created will be on the right of the focused window
+t = create (or/and goto) named workspace g = searched launched app/window by name d = launch new app by name (dmenu) q = quit focused window v = next window created will be under the focused window b = next window created will be on the right of the focused window